 - Juice of one lime See Notes

-- Chop the onion in half, crush the garlic, and leave the jalapeños and tomatillos whole.
-Roast on a baking sheet in a 400°F oven for about 15 minutes, turning all halfway over through roasting time.
+- Peel the onion and chop it in half, crush the garlic with a large knife and remove the papery skin, and leave the jalapeños and tomatillos whole.
+Roast on a baking sheet in a 400°F oven for about 15 minutes, turning all over halfway through roasting time.

-- Peel the garlic, remove the seeds and rough chop the jalapeño, and peel and chop the onion.
+- Remove from the oven and let cool to the touch.
+Remove the seeds and rough chop the jalapeño, and peel and chop the onion.